nickl72/image-web-app/README.md

 # Image Web App
-This is a basic Image editing app.
+This is a basic image editing app.
 Post MVP goals are to use Machine learning to generate images with certain attributes and add an artistic style to images.
 # Project Goals

 ## Bronze